Haafiz/AirportReviewsTask/readme.md

 API tests are being written using CodeCeption.
 So to run those tests, you need to have Codeception, which will be in your vendor/bin directory.
 So you can simply use following command on your terminal:
 `vendor/bin/codecept run api`
+or for more verbose use:
+`vendor/bin/codecept run api -vv`

 If you face any difficulty or want to know more about installation or usage of code ception, then following are some resources:
 In case you need more basic level help with CodeCeption and its installation, find it here on: [My Blog Post on Getting started with Code Ception](http://haafiz.me/development/api-testing-installing-and-using-codeception)

 Or you can consult [CodeCeption documentation](http://codeception.com/quickstart)

+Database can be separately setup for Tests but it will take more time on populate and cleanup.
+So assume that you have proposed (sent) database already there with dataset.
+Expectation and Ids used in test cases are based on that particular dataset.

 ## Usage
 To Run API endpoints you need to run: